John Legend and Chrissy Teigen welcome daughter – KION546

 “She’s here!”
 Teigen shared in an Instagram post showing the couple’s older children, Luna and Miles, holding their baby sister on Thursday.

-The family’s new addition is named is Esti Maxine Stephens.
+The family’s new addition is named Esti Maxine Stephens.
 (Legend’s birth name is John Roger Stephens.)

 The couple have been married since 2013 after meeting on one of Legend’s music video sets.